 - Cut pieces of fleece for the other house elements and decorations.

 Tiny pieces of fleece can be tricky to position and sew.
 Depending on your embellishments, you might find it easier to attach and then trim some of the smaller pieces, like the example shown in the white strips on my candy cane pillars in the collage below.
 Of course, the dogs won’t be judging on looks, just fun.
 That’s one of the best parts about DIYs for dogs!
+Make sure they’re all very securely attached though.

 Adding embellishments to decorate the gingerbread house: